gvolpe/fts/README.md

 ## Overview

-There are two components in this project: the dataset loader and the full-text search console application.
+There are three components in this project: the dataset loader and both full-text search applications: a console app and a GUI app.

+### System requirements

+Before anything else, we need a PostgreSQL instance up and running.
+You can use the supplied [docker-compose.yml](./docker-compose.yml) file, or have your own instance running.

 ### Full-text search console app